azizyilmaz/digital-wallet-project/README.md

 - **Repository**: Performs database operations.
 - **DTOs**: Data transfer objects used for communication between layers and services.
 - **Security**: Provides user authorization with manually control at the application level.

 ---

+## For Future Expansion

+- **common/**: Classes like DTO, enum, exception, and config used by all services are here.
+Services like customer-service, wallet-service, and transaction-service add this module as a dependency.
+- **api-gateway/**: The place where all requests are directed (Routing).
+- **auth-service/**: Role-based access is provided here.
+Creating and checking JWT tokens, and checking user roles.
+- **monitoring/**: Spring Boot Actuator + Micrometer.
+System health, traffic, log level, and endpoint usage.

+---